Life Insurance Types Explained

 It is made to provide you with life insurance coverage for your entire life.

-Whole life insurance will have a fixed premium that will not change for the life of your policy.
+Whole life insurance will have fixed premium payments that will not change for the life of your policy.
 Your death benefit will also be fixed.
 Over time, your whole life insurance policy will grow a cash value.

 The whole life policy is designed (typically) to be paid and fully funded up to age 100.
 If you passed away prior to age 100, your death benefit would be paid to your beneficiary.
-Your entire death benefit would be paid unless policy loans were taken.
+Your entire death proceeds would be paid unless policy loans were taken.

 If there are outstanding policy loans, it would decrease the death benefit depending on the amounts withdrawn.